Customer Services Privacy Notice

 The Customer Services Centre at New Forest District Council is committed to protecting and respecting your privacy.
-For the purpose of the 2018 General Data Protection Regulation, the Data Controller is New Forest District Council, Appletree Court, Beaulieu Road, Lyndhurst, Hampshire SO43 7PA (firstname.lastname@example.org )
+For the purpose of the UK General Data Protection Regulation and the Data Protection Act 2018, the Data Controller is New Forest District Council, Appletree Court, Beaulieu Road, Lyndhurst, Hampshire SO43 7PA (email@example.com )

 When you contact the Customer Services Centre we will ask you for certain personal information in order to be able to assist with your enquiry.
 Some of this information will need to be recorded and stored on our systems.
 This Privacy Notice aims to explain:

 - The different kinds of personal data we process

 - How long we keep your information for

 - What are our legal grounds for processing your information

 - Further information and how to contact us

 When you contact us to access our services we may ask you for certain personal information in order to be able to assist you with your enquiry.
 This information will be recorded and stored on our systems.

 1. What kind of personal data do we process?